janS95/Jan_Senftleben_Portfolio/README.md

 * Edge weight: Travelling Cost for this connection
 * Plot the graph diagram corresponding to location
 * Highlight NYC and LA for better orientation
-* Use Population (Node Size) and Travelling Cost (Edges width) for styling
+* Use population (Node Size) and travelling cost (Edges width) for styling
-* Red Edges: Travelling Cost greater than 770 $
+* Red Edges: travelling cost greater than 770 $

 ![alt text](images/network.png "Distribution Network")

 # [Project: Analyzing weather data](https://github.com/janS95/analyzing_weather_data)
-## Was 2015 a record breaking year temperaturewise?
+## Was 2015 a record breaking year temperature-wise?

-* Weather Data from Ann Arbor, Michigan from the years 2005 - 2015
+* Weather data from Ann Arbor, Michigan from the years 2005 - 2015
-* Split Data in period 2005 - 2014 and 2015
+* Split data in period 2005 - 2014 and 2015
-* Create diagram with maximum and minimum temperatures from 2005 - 2014 by day of the year
+* Created diagram with maximum and minimum temperatures from 2005 - 2014 by day of the year
 * Mark record breaking lows & highs in 2015

 ![alt_text](images/weather_resized.png "Weather")